Blocking the star node

 • reduce the intensity of symptoms.

-Use for depression
+Use in depression

 • reduces stress levels,